THEOplayer/documentation/theoads/how-to-guides/create-backdrop-layout.md

 ---

 # Create backdrop images
-Backdrop is an image that is shown along with the player during an ad.
+A backdrop is an image that is shown along with the player during an ad.
 This image is intended to provide some additional information about an advertisement.

 ## Backdrop Layout Options